josephmontes/VAA/README.md

     - Tyler Wells, Justin Steele, Justin Verlander
   - The remaining 8 pitchers have maintained their effectiveness in a qualified season:
     - Giovanny Gallegos, Lucas Giolito, Cole Irvin, Miles Mikolas, Carlos Rodon, Max Fried, Justin Verlander, Felix Bautista
-  - Of the remaining 8 pitchers, 4 although unqualified, have shown concerning regression on the effectiveness of their 4-Seam Fastballs in 2023:
+      - Of these remaining 8 pitchers, 4 although unqualified, have shown concerning regression on the effectiveness of their 4-Seam Fastballs in 2023:
         - Lucas Giolito, Cole Irvin, Carlos Rodon, Miles Mikolas
     - This leaves:
       - Giovanny Gallegos, Max Fried, Justin Verlander, Felix Bautista
   - Pitchers on this list multiple times: Giovany Gallegos, Blake Snell, Cole Irvin, Zack Greinke, Miles Mikolas

 ## PLAYER SPOTLIGHT
 ### Zack Greinke, Justin Verlander, Clayton Kershaw
-  - I spotlight these players here because I feel like they represent the most important takeaways from this group of pitchers
+  - I spotlight these players here because I feel that they represent the most important takeaways from this group of pitchers
-    - If you do not have this optimal 4-Seam Fastball, then it will likely require a 'Hall of Fame' level understanding of what you do throw, 'Hall of Fame' level complimentary pitches, or 'Hall of Fame' level command to get by with it
+    - If you do not have this optimal 4-Seam Fastball, then it will likely require a 'Hall of Fame' level understanding of what you do throw, 'Hall of Fame' level complimentary pitches, or 'Hall of Fame' level command to get by with it for a season
       - And many of the other pitchers on this list have exhibited that, at least for a season or 2
         - Carlos Rodon took a few years of struggling in the league before he put it together into 2 very dominant seasons in 2021 and 2022
         - Felix Bautista's Splitter, Joe Musgrove's Slider, Max Fried's Curveball, even Antonio Senzatela's Slider in 2021 and Tyler Wells' Changeup are examples of very high quality complimentary pitches that elevate the effectiveness of their 4-Seam Fastball
         - Justin Steele improved 4-Seam Fastball location in 2023 from the previous Player Spotlight is an example of high quality command leading to increased effectiveness
     - It is only a question of how long they are able sustain that level, which we saw many of the pitchers on this list do regress
-  - This list of pitchers might reveal those that have really learned and utilize the art of pitching, since they do not have the same quality of stuff on their important 4-Seam Fastball
+  - This list of pitchers might reveal those who have truly learned and utilize the art of pitching, since they do not have the same quality of stuff on their 4-Seam Fastball
   - These pitchers could be viewed at as having more potential than the pitchers on the 30% lists because **if** you teach someone like Joe Musgrove how to throw the more 'optimal' 4-Seam Fastball, then he should be more likely to figure out how to use it effectively than if it was taught to someone else, since he has displayed an ability to get the most out of lesser quality stuff

 -----------------------------------------------------------------------------------